-1. Never use a different type of thermocouple with your controller unless it has been set up from the factory.
+1. Never use a different type of thermocouple with your controller unless it has been set up from the factory (or unless you carefully go through the process of changing from one type to another).

 2. For instance if you used a Type S thermocouple on a control set up for Type K you would overfire your kiln.